 The uterus is a hollow, muscular, pear-shaped organ located posterior and superior to the urinary bladder.
-Connected to the two fallopian tubes on its superior end and to the vagina (via the cervix) on its inferior end, the of the fetus during childbirth.
-During uterus is also known as the womb, menstruation, the menstrual flow exits the as it surrounds and supports the developing fetus during pregnancy.
-The inner lining of the uterus, the endometrium, known as provides support to the embryo during early development.
+Connected to the two fallopian tubes on its superior end and to the vagina (via the cervix) on its inferior end, the uterus is also known as the womb, as it surrounds and supports the developing fetus during pregnancy.
+The inner lining of the uterus, known as the endometrium, provides support to the embryo during early development.
 The visceral muscles of the uterus contract during childbirth to push the fetus through the birth canal.